- 12 minutes to read

 Save and Restore Layout

 There are times when you may need to recognize which element is located at the specified screen coordinates in applications.
 For instance, you may have to determine which part of a View the user has clicked or double-clicked.
-For this purpose, Views provide the CalcHitInfo method, which accepts a point measured in grid control client coordinates and returns a Hit Info object containing information on the View element at this point.
+For this purpose, Views include the CalcHitInfo method, which accepts a point measured in grid control client coordinates and returns a Hit Info object containing information on the View element at this point.

 The Data Grid supports built-in popup menus for column headers, row footers, and the group panel.
 When required, you can add your own popup menus for any grid element or customize the existing menus.